 Marketing communication is on the other hand focusing on the message, the brand positioning, and in general what the consumer perceives as value.
 The value proposition of marketing is a key concept and answers the question, what kind of value are you delivering to your customers and who are you targeting?
 Every business should have a clear and compelling value proposition to provide a clear message and position the brand in the minds of the consumer.

 Branding is the art of creating a connection with the consumer, a bond, a promise to be delivered.
 That is why the value of the brand and brand equity are important goals for marketers.
 For large companies in consumer goods such as Coca Cola or Procter and Gamble branding is fundamental.
 It’s magic.
 It works.

 There’s a converge between marketing and technology and the term digital marketing was coined.
 So digital means having a web presence on both desktop and mobile, doing social media, email marketing campaigns, SEO, retargeting, and content, etc. Everything is going digital and so is marketing.
-The vast amount of data that the internet offers is something we just started to explore and the potentials are unlimited.
+The vast amount of data that the internet offers is something we just started to explore and the potential is unlimited.

 In conclusion, marketing is an interesting field, evolving and focusing on creating value through top line revenue growth.
 Being a primary activity in the value chain is fundamental that it interacts with sales, customer service, operations and R&D for product development.
 While traditional marketing is tied to business strategy, digital marketing is evolving as a practice and it converges technology with business.
-The continuous innovation in technology and big data it is just a bet for marketers that can only grow in importance to sustain and grow a business.
+For more info check out our services.